AI Wage Gap Q2 2026

-The AI Wage Gap is now 56% and it is still widening.
+The AI Wage Gap is now 62% and the panic narrative is the only thing shrinking.

 00 The Quick Take